NovakDavid98/universal-crossref-mcp/README.md

 )
 ```

-## 📋 The "NutriAI" Cross-Reference Methodology
+## 📋 The Cross-Reference Methodology

 This system implements a specific documentation methodology with these key principles: